BotYue/ELE-292-Lab-SU/Labs 10 Pendulum II/Lab 10 Main Task 3.md

 t_span = (0, 15)
 t_eval = np.linspace(0, 15, 1000)
 X0 = [phi_0 , phi_dot_0]

 diffq_solution = solve_ivp(nonlinear_system, t_span, X0, t_eval=t_eval, method='RK45')
 nonlinear_system_time = diffq_solution.t
 nonlinear_system_response_deg = np.rad2deg(diffq_solution.y[0])

 plt.plot(nonlinear_system_time, nonlinear_system_response_deg)
 ```
+#### :pencil2:  Report Item 3-c

+In Python, plot the two signals on the same figure:
+* Experimental: Pendulum Offset Angle (Deg) versus Time (s), using the experimental signal from the Task 2 (which has been shifted to 0-seconds release).
+* Theoretical: Pendulum Offset Angle (Deg) versus Time (s), based on the nonlinear model

+Show code and figure.
+The figure should have proper title, x/y axis labels, units.

+---
+### 📌 Task 3.4 comparison

+#### :pencil2:  Report Item 3-d

+Based on your 3-b & 3-c figures, briefly comment on which one (nonlinear model/approximated linear model) gives better results. in 3 or more sentences.

+You can refer to the [Small-Angle Approximation](https://en.wikipedia.org/wiki/Small-angle_approximation) and think about the reason.